Credit Clearing: A New Approach to Exchange

 Credit Clearing: The Solution

-Our Credit Advocate and Exchange Architect have developed a comprehensive credit clearing approach that addresses the fundamental issues with conventional money:
+A comprehensive credit clearing approach has been developed that addresses the fundamental issues with conventional money:

 Mutual Credit Clearing